 To protect you from COVID-19, we are offering a quick & easy remote intake process.
 Click here to learn more.

 The dedicated West Virginia pedestrian accident lawyers at Manchin Injury Law Group work hard to help clients obtain compensation that can pay for medical care, rehabilitation services and other needs.
-Our firm has extensive experience representing people who have suffered very serious injuries, including head injuries, traumatic brain injuries, spinal cord injuries, skull fractures and broken bones.
+Our firm has extensive experience representing people who have suffered very serious injuries from pedestrian accidents in West Virginia.

-You can depend on the Manchin Injury Law Group.
-Our dedicated West Virginia pedestrian accident attorneys will do everything they can to help you obtain the medical care you need and the compensation you deserve after a pedestrian accident.
+You can depend on the Manchin Injury Law Group for assistance after a harmful pedestrian-vehicle collision.
+Our dedicated West Virginia pedestrian accident attorneys will do everything they can to help you obtain the medical care you need and the compensation you deserve.
+Contact us today for a free consultation.